MB-Makaan/World-Happiness-Report/README.md

 Glossary

-CSV - Comma Seperated Value Data File
+CSV - Comma Separated Value Data File

 Ladder/Overall Happiness - Cantril Ladder is a measure of life satisfaction.

 SD of Ladder/Standard Deviation of Happiness - Standard deviation of the ladder.